kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 {{< note >}}

 There are cases when Node termination was cancelled by the system (or perhaps manually by an administrator).
 In either of those situations the Node will return to the `Ready` state.
-However Pods which already started the process of termination will not be restored by kubelet and will need to be re-scheduled.
+However, Pods which already started the process of termination will not be restored by kubelet and will need to be re-scheduled.

 {{< /note >}}